 11. show evidence of having passed the Assessment of Professional Teaching;

-13. receive a positive recommendation from the Secondary Education Student Progress Committee.
+13. and receive a positive recommendation from the Secondary Education Student Progress Committee.

 Professional Education (minimum of 24 Hours)